 Enter your email address below to see exactly how we use Slido with these techniques to teach our TeachingEntrepreneurship.org Online Virtual Conference attendees:

-If you want to inject a little energy into your class, we’ve found one simple tool – Slido – enables you to:
+If you want to inject a little energy into your class, we’ve found one simple tool – Slido – that enables you to:

 - Solicit anonymous, prioritized questions from your students